 It states simply that the force on an object is equal to the mass of the object times its acceleration.

-In the experiment to follow, a glider will be connected to a falling weight by a pulley. he glider will be on an air track to reduce friction.
+In the experiment to follow, a glider will be connected to a falling weight by a pulley.
+Because friction caused by the glider sliding along a track would result in an extra force that is difficult to measure the glider will be on an air track to reduce friction.
+The air track creates a cushion of air between the glider and track reducing any friction to approximately zero.
 The force of the weight will accelerate the glider according to Equation 1.

 The force on the weight will be entirely due to gravity.
 Here Equation 1 becomesF = m * gwheregis the acceleration due to gravity ~9.8ms2.
 While the acceleration due to gravity will remain the same, the force can be increased by adding mass.

+As the weight falls it creates tension in the string connecting the weight to the glider.
+The pulley changes the direction of the tension force from vertical to horizontal.
+With nothing else connected, the tension in the string is equal to the force of the falling weight which causes the same magnitude of force on the glider.
 To calculate the acceleration on the glider due to the pull of the weight the forces are equated.

 Fglider = Fweight = mglider * a = mweight * gWhich can be solved fora